Registration / Re-registration

 While waiting for a response from another educational institution, I enrolled at the University of Montpellier.
 What should I do if I change my mind about my future studies?

 You must contact the registration office as soon as possible to request a cancellation and a refund of tuition fees.
-You are automatically entitled to a refund if you submit a written request by August 25, 2025.
+You are automatically entitled to a refund if you submit a written request before August 25, 2025.
 However, refund requests for cancellations submitted on or after August 26, 2025, must be reviewed by a committee based on specific criteria and may be denied if sufficient supporting documentation is not provided.

 I am currently enrolled at another French university and would like to request a transfer during the academic year.
 How do I go about this?
 Check with your registrar’s office, as the transfer process follows specific procedures.
 The transfer is subject to the approval of both university administrators.